rvarun11/acme-run/TESTS.md

 5. **TestCheckStatusByHRMId**: Ensures accurate reporting of a peripheral's status based on its HRM ID.

-6. **TestBindPeripheral_NewPeripheral**: Tests binding a new peripheral, verifying correct repository addition and status update.
+6. **TestBindPeripheral_NewPeripheral**: Tests creating new peripheral, verifying correct repository addition and status update.

-7. **TestDisconnectPeripheral_NotExists**: Checks error handling when unbinding a non-existent peripheral.
+7. **TestDisconnectPeripheral_NotExists**: Checks error handling when disconnect or unbind a non-existent peripheral.

 8. **TestSetHeartRateReading**: Verifies updating and reflecting a bound peripheral's heart rate reading in the repository.